Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Methodology

 \subsection{The \textsc{Search} Function}

-We carefully design a single \textsc{Search} function (Algorithm~\ref{alg:search}) that enables incremental KG navigation by retrieving the 1-hop neighbours of a target entity in a specified direction.
+The \textsc{Search} function (see Algorithm~\ref{alg:search}) returns the 1-hop neighbours of a given entity in a specified direction.
 This function serves as the LLM's sole interface for KG exploration via tool calls, accepting three parameters: